OctopusDeploy/People/Security-Operations/L3-Senior-Security-Analyst.md

 # L3: Senior Security Analyst

 > _I have extensive knowledge and experience in the field of cybersecurity, along with advanced skills in risk management, incident response, and security architecture.
-I am responsible for driving strategic security initiatives to enhance the organisations overall security posture, conducting thorough investigations, and mentoring junior security analysts._
+I am responsible for driving strategic security initiatives to enhance the organisation's overall security posture, conducting thorough investigations, and mentoring junior security analysts._

 - **Planning Horizon**: Current and next cycle.
 - **Impact Radius**: Peers (2-5).